Skip to main content

 Costco - Kirkland Blended Whisky 1.75 L

-I've always wanted to give it a try and bought a bottle of Kirkland Blended Whisky, they only had the larger 1.75 L size and the price is still a bargain.
-In short, you get what you pay for and this is best for mixers or my favorite a Mizuwari (Japanese style highball with plenty of ice, water and a bit of whisky; usually 2 part water for every 1 part whisky).
+I’ve always wanted to give it a try and finally bought a bottle of Kirkland Blended Whisky.
+They only had the larger 1.75 L size, and the price is still a bargain.
+In short, you get what you pay for, and this whisky is best for mixers or my favorite, a Mizuwari.
+This Japanese-style highball consists of plenty of ice, water, and a bit of whisky, typically with two parts water for every one part whisky.

-I find a lot of bottom shelf liquor goes nicely as a Mizuwari and this beats Black Velvet.
-It doesn't hold a candle against other blended scotches like Johnnie Walker Red Label, Ballentines, or Chivas Regal, but against other bottom shelf liquors its acceptable.
+I find that a lot of bottom-shelf liquor works well as a Mizuwari, and this Kirkland blend surpasses Black Velvet.
+However, it doesn’t hold a candle to other blended scotches like Johnnie Walker Red Label, Ballantine's, or Chivas Regal.
+Still, compared to other bottom-shelf liquors, it’s acceptable.

-For the price, this is a phenomenal deal and yields me 35 Mizuwari for the price of maybe 15 that I could get from a bottle of Jameson or Johnnie Walker Red.
-A savings of at least 2.3 to 1.
+For the price, this is a phenomenal deal.
+I can make about 35 Mizuwari from this bottle, compared to maybe 15 from a bottle of Jameson or Johnnie Walker Red, yielding a savings of at least 2.3 to 1.

-But you would get bored drinking this all day and good to keep it for mixers and splurge the savings on something nice like a Highland Park 12 Year or Laphroig 10.
-The best part, drinking this cheap Kirkland whisky all day will make an HP12 or Laphroig taste that much more incredible.
-It'll be night-and-day in comparison.
+While you would get bored drinking this all day, it’s good to keep it for mixers and splurge the savings on something nice like Highland Park 12 Year or Laphroaig 10.
+The best part is that drinking this cheap Kirkland whisky will make an HP12 or Laphroaig taste that much more incredible—it’s a night-and-day difference.

-The taste has improved and I'm wondering if it needed considerable time to breathe.
-I had decanted to two empty 750 mL bottles and have already finished one and down to half on the second.
-I'm quite impressed at the taste now than with my first dram.
+After a month, I’ve noticed that the taste has improved, and I wonder if it needed considerable time to breathe.
+I decanted it into two empty 750 mL bottles and have already finished one and am down to half on the second.
+I’m quite impressed with the taste now compared to my first dram.

 Comments